Chocolate Valentine Cake Pops! Rich chocolate homemade cake – creamy chocolate frosting – crumble, mix, roll and dip!

 Now to prep your cake pop “stand” you’ll want something for the cake pops to stand in to dry.
-I used a mason jar box, any box will do.
 Using an ice pick “pop” little holes (not too big) just large enough for the lollipop sticks to fit into snuggly.

 Once your chocolate is fully melted (a 2 cup measuring cup helps keep the volume high for dipping), start by taking 3-4 cake pops out of the fridge at a time (you want them to stay really cold, the melted chocolate will set quickly).

 Dip the end of your lollipop stick into the chocolate and tap the excess off — this will then create a seal when inserting into the cake ball.